sst/guide/_chapters/cognito-as-a-serverless-service.md

 comments_id: cognito-as-a-serverless-service/409
 ---

-Now that we have all of our resources created ([API]({% link _chapters/api-gateway-domains-across-services.md %}), [uploads]({% link _chapters/s3-as-a-serverless-service.md %}), [database]({% link _chapters/dynamodb-as-a-serverless-service.md %})), let's secure them using Cognito User Pool as an authentication provider and Cognito Federated Identities to control access.
+Now let's look at splittiing Cognito User Pool and Cognito Federated Identities into a separate Serverless service.
 In this chapter we are going to create a Serverless service that will use cross-stack references to tie all of our resources together.

 In the [example repo]({{ site.backend_mono_github_repo }}), open the `auth` service in the `services/` directory.